Skip to the content.

 In order to calculate the length of the next interval, NN-17 requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using four numbers: Difficulty, memory Stability, Retrievability, and the number of lapses.

-18. AVG.
+19. AVG.
 It’s an “algorithm” that outputs a constant equal to the user’s average retention.
 For example, if the user presses Hard/Good/Easy 85% of the time, the “algorithm” will always output an 85% probability of recall for any given review.
 You can think of it as a weatherman who says, “The temperature today will be average, the wind speed will be average, and the humidity will be average as well” every single day.
 This “algorithm” is intended only to serve as a baseline for comparison and has no practical applications.
+It does not use any model of memory.

 I did my best to create a “taxonomy” of spaced repetition algorithms.